Everything you need to know about breaking lease

 Should your landlord be looking to sell their property, you will likely be from the first few to know as they will ask you to accommodate potential buyers for viewings.
 When it comes to the TA, a clause on this will likely appear even when the tenancy started, the owners had no intention to sell.

-When this clause is included, it will state the notice period (normally two months) and whether the property is to be sold with the tenancy or vacant.
+When this clause is included, it will state the notice period (often two months) and whether the property is to be sold with the tenancy or vacant.
+“Sold with tenancy” generally means the buyer steps into the landlord’s shoes and must honour the existing TA; “vacant possession” means you may be required to vacate if the TA allows for it.

 Tip: Read and pay attention to such a clause to understand exactly what you agree to.
 Although the most common practice is to sell with tenancy, there are many variations to it.
 Remember, people’s plans change, and it’s the owner’s legal right to sell their property should they wish to do so.